tpolecat/tpolecat.github.io/_doobie-0.2.1-SNAPSHOT/10-Custom-Mappings.md

   select owner from pet

-  ✕ SQL Compiles and Typechecks
+  ✓ SQL Compiles and Typechecks
-    - The parameter index is out of range: 1, number of parameters: 0.
+  ✕ C01 owner OTHER (json) NOT NULL  →  Int
+    - OTHER (json) is not coercible to Int according to the JDBC specification or any defined mapping.
+Fix this by changing the schema type to INTEGER, or the Scala type to Person or Json or PGobject.
 ```

 And we can now use `Person` as a parameter type and as a column type.